On the asymptotic rate of convergence of Stochastic Newton algorithms and their Weighted Averaged versions: The weighted averaged stochastic Newton algorithm

 \section{The weighted averaged stochastic Newton algorithm}

 In this section, we propose a modified version of the SNA, by allowing non-uniform or uniform averaging over the iterates.
 This leads to the weighted averaged stochastic Newton algorithm (WASNA).
-To our knowledge, this is the first time that \replace{non-uniformity of the weights is allowed in an averaged stochastic Newton algorithm.}{ a general WASNA covering a large spectrum of applications is studied, allowing non-uniform weighting as well. }
+To our knowledge, this is the first time that { a general WASNA covering a large spectrum of applications is studied, allowing non-uniform weighting as well. }